 Student learning experiences at The KAUST School are designed to support all learners so they can “thrive in and contribute to” a complex world.
 We embrace learner diversity through the delivery of an inclusive learning program that celebrates and supports the unique learning strengths and the unique learning needs of our students.
-Central to this inclusive learning program is an intense focus on wellbeing and mental and physical health.
+Central to this inclusive learning approach is to understand how our collective contributions can support student wellbeing.

 Talent and Enrichment

 Speech and Language Pathologist